-- After 6 months of working under your employer you have the right to enter a request to work flexible hours
+- After 6 months of working under your employer you are entitled to submit a request for flexible working hours

-- If you began your job prior to 6th April 2012, you are entitled to an explanation in writing should you be dismissed by your employer.
-You also have the right to submit a claim for compensation if it is found that your dismissal was unfair.
+- If you started your job before 6th April 2012, you have the right to a written explanation should you be dismissed by your employer.
+You also have the right to claim compensation if you have been unfairly dismissed.

-After two full years working for your employer you’ll gain the following rights:
+After two years working for your employer you should gain the following rights:

-- You should be entitled to take time off (paid) to seek out another job if the business is making you redundant
+- You should be entitled to take paid time off to look for another job if you are being made redundant

 Contractual and pay rights

-While your statutory rights are regulated by the law, you might have further rights and entitlements outlined in your employment contract.
+While your statutory rights are regulated by the law, you may have further rights and entitlements outlined in your contract.
 These rights will need to be agreed upon by yourself and your employer and included in your contract of employment.
-While your contractual right themselves are not protected by law, the law does dictate that your employer should not breach the terms of your employment contract or they can be found liable and you could seek compensation.
+While your contractual right themselves are not protected by law, the law does dictate that your employer should not breach the terms of your employment contract or they will be held liable and you could seek compensation.